 ● The solution; each individual team member needs to understand that they are solving a problem for the user and that every innovative way to deliver value can provide sustainability for the product or project.

-● Risk; every person knows that there are risks involved in every endeavour and software development is not an exception.
-But it is important that all the team knows what is at stake so they can put all their effort in making the release a success and also to estimate based on decreasing the risk of such.
+● Risk; every person knows that there are risks involved in every endeavor and software development is not an exception.
+But it is important that all the team knows what is at stake so they can put all their effort into making the release a success and also estimate based on decreasing the risk of such.

-● Complexity; every software development project or product has it’s challenges and that is why we estimate tasks.
-When you are playing scrum poker you are documenting the complexity of the features being developed, you can create an historical archive of your sprint estimates.
+● Complexity; every software development project or product has its challenges and that is why we estimate tasks.
+When you are playing scrum poker you are documenting the complexity of the features being developed, you can create a historical archive of your sprint estimates.

 Every scrum master and product owner has developed over time their own way of estimating.
 Scrum poker is just another technique that helps teams deliver estimates that can be communicated throughout an organization.
 So managers can document and share knowledge from more experienced developers to more junior members.